We look at the Pros & Cons of using a Travel Card on your travels

 When planning an overseas trip figuring out how to access your money while away is complicated and often left to the last minute.
 You then end up paying high fees for changing foreign cash or with unexpected fees on your credit card for making purchases or withdrawals overseas, this is where prepaid travel cards can save the day.

 With a bit or planning one way to reduce these fees is to find and travel with a prepaid Travel money card.

-Prepaid Multi-currency Travel Cards
+Multi-currency Prepaid Travel Cards

-Also known as cash passports, these cards allow you load money onto them before your trip or while you are away via phone or over the internet.
+Also known as cash passports, these prepaid travel cards allow you load money onto them before your trip or while you are away via phone or over the internet.
 You can use them to make purchases and foreign cash withdrawals from ATMs.
 They are safer than taking actual cash as they also have credit card-like security with pin number access.

 You can choose the best time to purchase foreign currencies before your trip if you’re worried the currency rate might drop.
 The idea is to load up with the currencies you will be using on your trip, the load card exchange rates are generally better than changing actual cash and the ATM withdrawal fees are free or only a few dollars.

 Like any prepaid card, those designed for travel primarily offer users peace of mind as they represent a safer way to carry multi currencies abroad.
 They are loaded cash which can be used for purchases and cash withdrawals at ATMs much like any credit/debit card, but the card itself is not linked to the owner’s bank account.

 In addition, in the event of the card’s theft or loss the owner can quickly and easily get a replacement card with any unused funds transferred over for free or for a nominal fee with some providers.